yecril71pl/cpp-docs.pl-pl/docs/parallel/concrt/parallel-algorithms.md

 ##  <a name="parallel_for_each"></a> Funkcja parallel_for_each Algorithm

-[Concurrency::parallel_for_each](reference/concurrency-namespace-functions.md#parallel_for_each) algorytm wykonuje zadania w pojemniku iteracyjne, takich jak te oferowane przez standardowej biblioteki C++, równolegle.
+[Concurrency::parallel_for_each](reference/concurrency-namespace-functions.md#parallel_for_each) algorytm wykonuje zadania w pojemniku iteracyjną, takich jak te oferowane przez C++ bibliotekę standardową, równolegle.
 Używa ona tę samą logikę partycjonowania, `parallel_for` używa algorytmu.

-`parallel_for_each` Algorytm przypomina standardowej biblioteki C++ [std::for_each](../../standard-library/algorithm-functions.md#for_each) algorytmu, chyba że `parallel_for_each` algorytm wykonuje zadania jednocześnie.
+`parallel_for_each` Przypomina algorytm C++ biblioteki standardowej [std::for_each](../../standard-library/algorithm-functions.md#for_each) algorytmu, chyba że `parallel_for_each` algorytm wykonuje zadania jednocześnie.
 Inne algorytmy równoległe, takie jak `parallel_for_each` nie wykonuje zadania w określonej kolejności.

 Mimo że `parallel_for_each` algorytm działa zarówno na tworzyć Iteratory do przodu i iteratorami dostępu swobodnego, działa lepiej z iteratorami dostępu swobodnego.